mmazur2/dojo_rules/introduction.md

 becoming a master
-+favorite code school path is html
++favorite code school path is html....